dovecot/documentation/docs/core/plugins/fts.md

 doveadm index -u user@domain -q '*'
 ```

-Note that currently most FTS backends don't implement the rescan.
+Note that currently most FTS drivers don't implement the rescan.
 Instead, they simply delete all the FTS indexes.
 This may change in the
 future versions.